Speedtest Data (ScatterplotLayer)¶

 After running the above cell, you should see the map above update with a different color per point!

-We can pass an array into any of the "accessors" supported by the layer (this is any attribute that starts with get_*
+We can pass an array into any of the "accessors" supported by the layer (this is any attribute that starts with get_*).

-For demonstration purposes, let's also set get_radius
+For demonstration purposes, let's also set get_radius to normalized_download_speed.

 layer.get_radius = normalized_download_speed * 200